What is a Misdemeanor & How LongDoes It Stay On Your Record?

 Factors Affecting Duration

-1. Type of Misdemeanor: Some misdemeanors are considered more serious than others and may have more extended retention periods.
-For example, domestic violence misdemeanors might stay on your record longer than minor offenses like disorderly conduct.
+1. Type of Misdemeanor: Some misdemeanors are more serious than others.
+They may have longer retention periods.
+Domestic violence misdemeanors can stay on your record longer than minor offenses, like disorderly conduct.

-2. Probation Conditions: If you are sentenced to probation, failing to comply with its terms can extend the visibility of your misdemeanor on your record.
+2. Probation Conditions: If sentenced to probation, failing to comply can extend your misdemeanor’s visibility on your record.
 Violations may lead to additional penalties or a more extended retention period.

 3. State-Specific Laws: Each state has laws regarding how long misdemeanors remain on a criminal record.
 For example:

-• California: Misdemeanors can generally be deleted after 2 years, provided you have completed your sentence, including probation.
+• California: Misdemeanors can be deleted after 2 years.
+This is if you have completed your sentence, including probation.

 • Texas: Misdemeanor records can be eligible for expungement after 5 years, depending on the offense.